 Try serving these roasted carrots with our delicious Salisbury steak with onion gravy for supper tonight your wallet and your heart will thank you.

 Hungry for more veggie sides?
-Try these other delicious recipes!
+These other recipes are delicious!

-Roasted Cabbage Wedges with Lemon Garlic Butter: low carb side dish that’s actually Irish.
+- Roasted Cabbage Wedges with Lemon Garlic Butter: a quick, low carb side dish that everyone will love.

 Balsamic roasted carrots are an easy and healthy side dish recipe to serve for dinner tonight.
 Experience the health benefits of this simple dish that is also perfect for Easter or family gatherings.
 Even picky eaters will enjoy eating them.